Priyansh-Kedia/CustomCamera/README.md

 CCMultiple library provides you with the convenience of accessing the camera of your android device using the latest CameraX API, with just a few lines of code.
-This library provides with customisable features, which provides with a better control over the features.

 Add it in your root build.gradle at the end of repositories: